Heroin and Opiate Addiction

 *This is in no way intended as a substitute for professional medical advice!

-If you are worried about your heroin or pill-form opioid use you may already qualify, clinically-speaking, for “opioid abuse”.
-Any behavior is technically “abusive” if it interferes in your life in any way and yet you continue with it.
+If you are worried about your heroin or pill-form opiate use you may already qualify, clinically-speaking, for “opiate abuse”.
+Any behavior is technically “abusive” if it interferes with your life in any way and yet you continue with it.
 This could mean that the substance or any behavior that is related to its use leads to fighting with your family or friends, giving up or interfering with things that you previously enjoyed, spending too much money, feelings of guilt, feelings of being out of control, legal issues or many other things.
 “Abuse” is continuing a behavior despite negative consequences.
 Only you can decide if a substance or behavior is a problem in your life; it has to come from you, otherwise, change will be superficial and short-lived.

 If you are experiencing: physical withdrawals, tolerance to the substance, an inability to cut down or control your use, spending large amounts of time in activities related to the substance, interference with important things in your life or continued use of the substance despite severe physical or psychological consequences, this is a strong indicator of dependency.
 This means you may want to consider more immediate professional help and possibly medically assisted detox.